+Phosphorus antagonists.
 These substances block or interfere with the action of phosphorus in the body in some manner.
-Toxic metals such as aluminum and mercury are powerful antagonists for phosphorus on a hair mineral test.

-Some doctors use this ratio to assess the oxidation rate.
+Some people use this ratio to assess the oxidation rate.
 Dr. Eck rejected this idea completely.
-It is not accurate enough, and it is too unreliable because it can be influenced by many factors.
+We find the CA/P ratio does not work well and is simply incorrect.

-It is true that calcium represents stability and sluggishness when it is too high.
-Meanwhile, the hair phosphorus represents adequate protein synthesis.
-However, this is not the same as the oxidation rate, which depends upon adrenal and thyroid activity.
-Dr. Melvin Page, DDS used the Ca/P ratio in the blood serum to assess the sympathetic and parasympathetic balance, but this is entirely different from the hair mineral biopsy concept.
+Dr. Melvin Page, DDS used the Ca/P ratio in the blood serum to assess the sympathetic and parasympathetic balance.
+However, this is entirely different from the hair mineral biopsy concept.

 1. Three highs/four highs pattern.
 In this case, a person could be in fast oxidation, but the hair Ca/P ratio will indicate slow oxidation.
 This is common and very confusing if one uses the hair Ca/P to assess the oxidation rate.

 2. Four lows pattern.
 In this case, a person can be in slow oxidation, but the hair Ca/P ratio will often indicate fast oxidation.
-This is also terribly confusing and not true.
+This is also terribly confusing and untrue.

 3. Pubic hair samples.
-If pubic hair is used for testing, which I do not recommend, the phosphorus level is often elevated in these samples.
-This will skew the hair Ca/P ratio.
+If pubic hair is used for testing, (which we do not allow), the phosphorus level is often elevated.
+This will also skew the hair Ca/P ratio.